vikasgautam18/kafka-beginning/readme.md

 Automated integration tests with Kafka are quite complex because of it's streaming and disconnected nature.
 One part fo the application keeps producing messages while the other part keeps consuming and for them to be tested end to end together is challenging.

-The Spring Kafka Test library provides an embedded Kafka broker and a Kafka Testing util that works great for this purpose.
+The `spring-kafka-test` library provides an embedded Kafka broker and a Kafka Testing util that works great for this purpose.

 To begin with add the below dependencies to your pom file: